 You can learn how to implement 2FA (In most cases at no cost) for common online systems, by following these step-by-step instructions for many of the popular platforms – TURN-IT-ON

 Once a user has passed the Identification and Authentication process successfully, it doesn’t automatically allow uncontrolled access to a system.
 A user must then be authorised.
-Authorisation is the process by which the user is granted access according to the privileges defined in the Group Policy, Access Control List or other security policy.
+An authorisation is the process by which the user is granted access according to the privileges defined in the Group Policy, Access Control List or other security policy.
 It is possible for a user to be logged on to a network (That has passed Identification and Authorisation) but does not have access to files or printing, in the case of guest access for example.
 To assign access for authorisation we apply the Principle of Least Privilege which is a concept and practice of restricting access rights to users to items that are required to complete their defined job, task or role.
 This principle can also be applied to applications, devices and systems in that each should only have permissions required for the authorised activity.
 This ensures that the least amount of risk is exposed by empowering only senior and responsible users with elevated access.

 Percentage of breaches per threat actor category within insider and privilege misuse: Partners 3%, Collusion 8%, External Attacks 11%, Privileged Insiders 77% –thehackernews.com

 Privileged Insiders 77% !? – Hackers will look for accounts with privileged access.
 Once obtained, this provides express access to critical systems and potentially sensitive data.
 With these credentials, a hacker essentially becomes an “insider”, as they are perceived to be part of your organisation.
 I won’t go in to further detail here, but one robust method of containing privileged access is to implement an enterprise password management platform such as Thycotic so that passwords are encrypted, rotated automatically, and access is logged.